5 Pin 40 Amp Relay

 I see no reason to use a relay in this case.
 I'd simply use a switch, as long as the switch is capable of handling 1 amp of current.

-which pin would generally be common contact, open contact, and close contact - by kory (vancouver, wa)
+which pin would generally be common contact, open contact, and close contact - by Kory (vancouver, wa)

 Please accept my apologies, but I don't really understand the question.